 Children and Young People: Mental Health

-The mental health of children and young people in England
+Emotional health and wellbeing of children and young people

 The emotional health and wellbeing of children is just as important as their physical health and wellbeing.
-Over the past few years there has been a growing recognition of the need to make dramatic improvements to mental health services for children and young people (CYP).
+Over the past few years there has been a growing recognition of the need to make dramatic improvements to mental health services for children and young people.

 Read the 'Mental Health of children in England' report.